 At the University of Lapland, you are on top of the world.

 City of Rovaniemi, where University of Lapland is located, is at the Arctic Circle, 66°33′45.9″ degrees north.
 Due to our location, you can experience the midnight sun in the summer as well as the polar night during winter.
-University of Lapland is Europe’s northernmost science and art university.
+University of Lapland is European Union’s northernmost science and art university.
 We also host the Arctic Centre, an international research institute and science centre focusing on Arctic issues.

 It´s high-tech and hands-on.

 University of Lapland has a modern campus with state of the art study facilities and learning environments for students.
 Our laboratories were ranked no.1 globally in the ISB 2017 survey.
 ARCTA, Arctic Art and Design Labs hosted by the Faculty of Art and Design and especially SINCO, the Service Innovation Corner, are utilized by students across disciplinary boundaries.

 “University of Lapland offers high quality learning environments with developed technologies, professional teaching personnel and cozy learning spaces.
 Dynamic and international atmosphere makes the place unique.”